mral-cmu/assignment4-handout/README.md

 Clearly this is not a good exploration strategy.
 However, we now have infrastructure to test out exploration planning algorithms.
 Let us start with implementing the frontier-based exploration method.

-## Frontier-based Exploration
+## 3. Frontier-based Exploration
-Take a look at the class `ClosestPointFrontierPlanner`, which is derived from the `ExplorationPlanner` class.
+Take a look at the class `FrontierPlanner`, which is derived from the `ExplorationPlanner` class.
 We will override the method `selection_policy` to implement a new one.
 You can use any frontier-based exploration method (ones studied in class or your own).
-We recommend using a simple strategy, such as following the closest point on the frontier.
+We recommend using a simple strategy, such as following the closest point on the frontier and using brute force search for frontier detection.

 > [!IMPORTANT]
 > **Task 3.1 (20 points)** Implement a frontier-based planner for exploration in the `selection_policy`